jacksitlab/2812LEDChain/README.md

 	from ws2812ledchain import *

 	chain=WS2812Chain(1)  //1 =>bus number(i2c-1 on raspi 2 and 3, i2c-0 on raspi 1)
-	leds=chain.Add(0x44)  //0x44 => 7bit address of the chain element.
-0x44 is the default. can be modified in firmware leds.Test()
+	leds=chain.Add(0x44,256)  //0x44 => 7bit address of the chain element.
+0x44 is the default. can be modified in firmware, 256 leds to handle leds.Test()
 	leds.RingBuffer(500,0)  //shift forward every LED every 500ms time.sleep(5)